BJMdotNET/pr1nc3/topics/museum/index.md

 ----

- - [**"For $160, you get to hold Prince's guitar on 3-hour 'Ultimate' Paisley Park tour -- Is the new "Ultimate Experience" at Prince's museum worth $160?"**](http://www.startribune.com/for-160-you-get-to-hold-prince-s-guitar-on-3-hour-ultimate-paisley-park-tour/441644933/) by Jon Bream in [Minneapolis Star Tribune](http://www.startribune.com/) on 24 August 2017 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/for-160-you-get-to-hold-prince-s-guitar-on-3-hour-ultimate-paisley-park-tour/441644933/))
+ - [**"For $160, you get to hold Prince's guitar on 3-hour 'Ultimate' Paisley Park tour -- Is the new "Ultimate Experience" at Prince's museum worth $160?"**](http://www.startribune.com/for-160-you-get-to-hold-prince-s-guitar-on-3-hour-ultimate-paisley-park-tour/441644933/) by Jon Bream in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 24 August 2017 about museum ([mirror](https://web.archive.org/web/*/http://www.startribune.com/for-160-you-get-to-hold-prince-s-guitar-on-3-hour-ultimate-paisley-park-tour/441644933/))

 ----